Design firm Lucy and Company layers texture and color to make a space feel special.

 “Phillip Jeffries does texture so well," said Beth.
 "Color with texture adds an extra layer to a room that makes it really special.
 It’s like another piece of art.”

 Beth loves to do something surprising in a project, and the powder room is the perfect place.
 “It’s the one opportunity to do something out there!” she said.
-For a bold, “wow” moment, Beth chose Phillip Jeffries Metro Montage in Deep Teal to make her client’s dark turquoise dreams come true.
+For a bold, “wow” moment, Beth chose Metro Montage in Deep Teal to make her client’s dark turquoise dreams come true.

-Photos by Mekenzie Loli
+Interior Photos by Mekenzie Loli